RenuDDogra/pdsnd_github/README.md

 ### About the Project
 This project will give you a statistical data on how the bikes are bein share in the major city areas.
 This includes the most busy hours,station,mean time ,avg time of travel etc.

+This script is written in python.
+Its an interactive user input program.